open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

-Starting with version 1.10.0, given a metric, once the cardinality limit is reached, any new measurement which cannot be independently aggregated because of the limit will be dropped or aggregated using the [overflow attribute](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#overflow-attribute).
+Starting with version 1.10.0, given a metric, once the cardinality limit is reached, any new measurement which cannot be independently aggregated because of the limit will be aggregated using the [overflow attribute](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/sdk.md#overflow-attribute).

 When [Delta Aggregation